 There are several common features for social bookmarking systems.
-First of all, these tools provide their users with ability to create their personal bookmarks and share them with other users instantly.
+First of all, these tools provide their users with the ability to create their personal bookmarks and share them with other users instantly.
 Data is stored centrally in these social bookmarking tools and it is available from any computer that is connected to the internet.
 Second, these systems enable entering personal keywords called tags explicitly by the user for each bookmark.
 Using tags for the resources allows users to organize and display their collections in a meaningful way.
 Furthermore, assigning multiple keywords for a bookmark makes it belong to multiple categories.
 The final common feature of social bookmarking tools is the social way of their use.
 The collection of bookmarks created by users is also visible to other users.
-For instance, when a user name is clicked on, then the collection of bookmarks for that user is viewable to other users.
+For instance, when a username is clicked on, then the collection of bookmarks for that user is viewable to other users.
 Similar transparency is also valid for tags.
 So, one can retrieve similar resources that fall into same interest of other users by clicking on an interested tag.

-Figure 1: Research Tools with added capabilities for Sharing and Managing Scientific Documents
+Fig. 1.
+Research Tools with added capabilities for Sharing and Managing Scientific Documents publications.

-As the web-based social bookmarking services have gained popularity, an emerging need has appeared for methodologies to retrieve, represent, share and manage information that are stored in these annotation tools for scholarly publications.
 As these services enable storing, tagging and sharing documents, another emerging need has also appeared for supporting these tools by using their existing services via Web Service wrappers with added capabilities.
-To address this challenges, an ideal architecture should meet the following requirements: uniformity: the architecture should support one-to-many services among information resources and their communication protocols; federation: the architecture should present a federation capability where different services belonging to different annotation resources on the web can interoperate with each other; interoperability: the architecture should be interoperable with different kind of clients on the web; performance: the architecture should search/retrieve/store metadata for scholarly publications with negligible processing overheads; persistency: the architecture should be able to back-up metadata about digital records without affecting the system performance; and fault tolerance: the architecture should be distributing metadata describing a digital content and managing redundancy of metadata about digital entities in an acceptable rates.
-Figure 1 illustrates a model of building a system hierarchy where search tools and existing services of social bookmarking tools can be used with added capabilities to collect and manage metadata and data for scientific content (Topcu, Cami et al. 2007), (Fox, Topcu et al. 2007).
+To address this challenges, an ideal architecture should meet the following requirements: a) uniformity: the architecture should support one-to-many services among information resources and their communication protocols; b) federation: the architecture should present a federation capability where different services belonging to different annotation resources on the web can interoperate with each other; c) interoperability: the architecture should be interoperable with different kinds of clients on the web; d) performance: the architecture should search/retrieve/store metadata for scholarly publications with negligible processing overheads; e) persistency: the architecture should be able to back-up metadata about digital records without affecting the system performance; and f) fault tolerance: the architecture should be distributing metadata describing a digital content and managing redundancy of metadata about digital entities in acceptable rates.
+Fig. 1 illustrates a model of building a system hierarchy where search tools and existing services of social bookmarking tools can be used with added capabilities to collect and manage metadata and data for scientific content [Topcu et al. 2007], [Fox et al. 2007].
 Our goal is to define the practical extent of existing annotation tools for scholarly publications based on information retrieval and management in a consistent way.